relayprotocol/relay-protocol-oracle/docs/overview.md

 - fills executed by solver
 - refunds executed by solver

-See [`relay-protocol-contracts`](github.com/relayprotocol/relay-protocol-contracts) for the actual implementation of the Relay depository contract across various VM types.

 The attestation logic the oracle uses depends on the VM type of the chain being indexed, as follows:

 - [ethereum-vm](./indexing/ethereum-vm.md)